-Our initial plan was to visit Wadi Mujib which is a river canyon in the Dead Sea and is at 420 metres below sea level.
+Our initial plan was to visit Wadi Mujib which is a river canyon in the Dead Sea and is 420 meters below sea level.
 But unfortunately few trails were closed and we did not have water shoes with us, so we decided to spend all our time at the resort, relaxing in the hot springs, Spa sessions and relish some Jordanian delicacies.

 View this post on Instagram

 Day 7 – Amman Citadel and Roman Theater

 For the last day of our Jordan road trip, we wanted our itinerary to be relaxing as we wanted to relax and enjoy the warm weather before heading back to cold and freezing Germany.
 We started the day quite late, had our breakfast, and decided to visit the Amman Citadel on our last day and enjoyed our time at the Ramada resort and floating in the dead sea.